 11.10 am.
 Today’s Vocational Practice class was on the nature, and good practice, of lecturing.
 (I should pay attention.)
 We had a very searching discussion.
 I received responses to questions that had not occurred to me.
 I very much appreciated the students’ commitment and candour.
 At the end, Tom invited us to share in his birthday celebrations, with several boxes of Christmas pies-cum-early.
 Very much appreciated:

 2.00 pm.
 A twin-tutorial for my MA Fine Art tutees.
 There is a very different dynamic than experienced in the one to one conversation; the topics range more widely … but not so far from the mark.

 3.00 pm.
 Some adminy things before a visit to the life room to look in on a student to whom I teach painting.
 Outside the room, Mr Jones (our dedicated porter) was taking his cleaning duties to an entirely new level — scraping away decades of soiled varnish to reveal the true lustre of the parquet flooring:

 The life studies group were engaged with a Freudian composition comprising a human model and a young whippet.
 He found a warm welcome:

 From 3.00 pm to the end of the afternoon, I interviewed my remaining personal tutees.
 Some students have to bear a great deal on top of their commitment to studies.
-Often, they have, of necessity, to live a virtual double life: as students and gainful employees.
+Often, they have, of necessity, to live a virtual double-life: as students and gainful employees.
 As a student their age, I had it better.
 Such things should not be.

 6.30 pm.
-Practice session 1.
+Practise session 1.
 7.30 pm.
 A few email volleys before a rather tedious transfer of PowerPoint slides from a previous module into the template of the new Abstraction module.
 A new home breathed new life into the illustrations and — let’s hope — the lecture too.
 A case of old wine in new wine skins (to invert the biblical metaphor).